QuaddBox/.github/profile/README.md

 - Ensure Node.js and MongoDB are installed.
 - Install the dependencies using `npm install`.
 - Start the backend service using `npm start`.
-- Integrate with USSD APIs by configuring environment variables.